2026 MNRL Club Series

 Weather: Live

-Race Start: Formation Lap + Rolling Start for Sprint / Cold Standing for Feature.
+Race Start: Recon Lap to Standing Start.
 Drivers are required to maintain safety during the formation lap and be predictable.
 The formation lap may be considered part of the Orange Zone when assessing incidents.
 See race briefs for details.

 Orange Zone (OZ)